LordPuk/DIS_Projekt/README.md

 ----------------------------------------------------------------------------------------------

 # How to use the application:

+(1) Create your account / Start off by pressing create user, where you can make an account by making an name and a password.
+This will automaticly log you in

+(2) My books / You are now at the books you've saved, which is probably empty, head into discover, to see 5 different books.

+(3) Discover / You now see 5 different books which we've speceficly (randomly) choosen for you!
+Press one you find interresting

+(4) Book details / Now you see all the details about the book, like the author, the description, the rating, and much more, you can press save book to save it for your collection!
+				You notice you can also rate the book, you try pressing the button

+(5) Ratings / You've now end up on a page where you can rate the book, you can rate it from 1-5, and you can see the the rating update if you go back to book details!

+(6) Logout / the only thing left to do is logout, since you've seen everything we have implemented

+# De andres ting

 (1) Create account / You start by pressing the 'Create Account' button, you then get to page where you choose your username and password.